 Which Option Is Best?

-Although each of the above options provides a way to use PayPal to shop on Amazon, PayPal Key is the optimal way to go—if you have access to it.
+Although each of the above options provides a way to use PayPal to shop on Amazon, PayPal Key may be the optimal way to go—if you have access to it.

-This is the most convenient workaround option because it only requires a couple of clicks, and you can shop just about anywhere and pay with your PayPal balance.
+This may be the most convenient workaround option because it only requires a couple of clicks, and you can shop just about anywhere and pay with your PayPal balance.

 You’re getting a virtual card number as a stand-in for your PayPal balance.